Silhouette of a person lying in bed with an alarm clock and a person standing nearby

 • If you’ve perfected the broad strokes of your manuscript, but you want to improve the quality of your writing paragraph to paragraph, you’re a good candidate for my line editing services.
 When I line edit your manuscript, I’ll improve its readability by adding clarity, consistency, and liveliness to your prose.
 I’ll tighten your language and push your style forward, all while preserving your singular voice.
 I’ll also correct usage errors and flag narrative inconsistencies, like plot holes, timeline problems, and weak arguments.
 Several writers have told me that I’m the most diligent line editor they know, so you can rest assured that I’ll leave no stone unturned.

-My line editing package includes:
+My line editing service includes:

 1. A marked-up version of your manuscript containing targeted line-by-line feedback.